openstack-archive/qinling/doc/source/features.rst

 With Qinling, the function invocation can be automatically scaled up and down to meet the needs of your function.
-It's not necessary to monitor usage by yourself, Qinling can scale up new containers if traffic ticks up, and scale back down when it drops.
+It's not necessary to monitor usage by yourself, Qinling can scale up new workers if traffic ticks up, and scale back down when it drops.

+To handle any burst in traffic, Qinling will immediately increase the workers concurrently executing functions by a predetermined amount.
+After the increased load is handled successfully, the workers will be released in a predefined expiration time.

 Webhook
 ~~~~~~~